-AS PART OF OUR BUSINESS STRATEGY, WE HAVE ENTERED INTO AND MAY ENTER INTO OR SEEK TO ENTER INTO BUSINESS COMBINATIONS AND ACQUISITIONS THAT MAY BE DIFFICULT TO INTEGRATE, DISRUPT OUR BUSINESS, DILUTE STOCKHOLDER VALUE OR DIVERT MANAGEMENT ATTENTION.
+AS PART OF OUR BUSINESS STRATEGY, WE HAVE ENTERED INTO AND MAY ENTER INTO OR SEEK TO ENTER INTO BUSINESS COMBINATIONS AND ACQUISITIONS WHICH MAY BE DIFFICULT TO INTEGRATE, DISRUPT OUR BUSINESS, DILUTE STOCKHOLDER VALUE OR DIVERT MANAGEMENT ATTENTION.

-We acquired Network24 Communications, Inc., which we refer to as Network24, in February 2000, INTERVU Inc., which we refer to as INTERVU, in April 2000 and CallTheShots Inc., which we refer to as CTS, in July 2000.
+We acquired Network24 Communications, Inc., which we refer to as Network24, in February 2000, INTERVU in April 2000 and CallTheShots Inc., which we refer to as CTS, in July 2000.
 As a part of our business strategy, we may enter into additional business combinations and acquisitions.
-Acquisitions are typically accompanied by a number of risks, including the difficulty of integrating the operations and personnel of the acquired companies, the potential disruption of our ongoing business and distraction of management, expenses related to the acquisition and potential unknown liabilities associated with acquired businesses.
+Acquisitions are typically accompanied by a number of risks, including: